symonb/symonb.github.io/docs/math/filters/filters_theory.md

  \end{gather}
 $$

-Ok, so we can use eq.(\ref{eq:FOH_pred}) to discretize our system and receive the same values as the analogue for the ramp function? - Not really
+Ok, so we can use eq. (\ref{eq:FOH_pred}) to discretize our system and receive the same values as the analog for the ramp function? - Not really

-The results are a bit off (see the graph at the end).
-That's because this method called "predictive first-order hold" tries to predict the next sample value with current input and one previous (see eq.(\ref{eq:FOH_p1})).
+The results are a bit off (see the green line [here](#fig:ramp_response)).
+That's because this method called "predictive first-order hold" tries to predict the next sample value with current input and one previous (see eq. (\ref{eq:FOH_p1})).
 So basically we analyze the case when FOH works like this:

 [![image](images/FOH%20predictive.png)](images/FOH%20predictive.png){:class="img-responsive"}
 <custom_caption>System with predictive FOH as DAC</custom_caption>